 This port is used to connect a console to the switch by using the serial cable supplied with the switch.
-This connection is described under "Connecting a Console to the Switch" in chapter 2, "Installing the Switch 1600M and 2400M".
-The console can be a PC running a VT-100 terminal emulator, or a VT-100 terminal.
+This connection is described under "Connect a Console to the Switch" in chapter 2, "Installing the Switch 1600M and 2424M".
+The console can be a PC or workstation running a VT-100 terminal emulator, or a VT-100 terminal.